Effective Use of Limited Resources

 Reduction of Plastic Usage

-Most of single-use plastics are compounds made from resources derived from petrochemical processes, and since they are not biodegradable and remain in the natural environment unless incinerated, they have caused serious damage to the marine ecosystem by marine plastic pollution*1.
+Most of single-use plastics are compounds made from resources derived from petrochemical processes, and since they are not biodegradable and remain in the natural environment unless incinerated, they have been causing serious damage to the marine ecosystem by marine plastic pollution*1.
 It is also said that the amount of CO2 generated when petrochemical resources are used and produced is approximately 1.89 times the amount of plastic produced*2.
-However, CO2 is also emitted when waste is incinerated, and petrochemical plastics are one of the reasons which cause global climate change*3.
-Japan has been reported as the second highest country per capita emission of disposable plastic in the world*4, and there is also concern about the potential adverse effects of chemicals associated with plastics*5.
+However, CO2 is also emitted when waste is incinerated, and hence petrochemical plastics are one of the causes of global climate change*3 and Japan has been reported to generate the second highest amount of disposable plastic waste in the world per capita*4.
+Also, the concern of the potential adverse effects of chemicals associated with plastics is growing*5.

-It is essential to review the conventional social system of mass production, mass consumption, and mass disposal, and to transform it into the "Circular Economy" in order to pass on our precious Earth to the next generation.
+Therefore, it is essential to review the conventional social system of mass production, mass consumption, and mass disposal, and to transform it into a "Circular Economy" in order to pass on our precious Earth to the next generation.

-The JAL Group is addressing this issue by establishing its own "Priorities for Resource Circulation" based on the JAL Group Environmental Policy, and with expert advice from the World Wide Fund for Nature (WWF) Japan and JALUX, has developed alternative material solutionsPDFthat take into account sustainability, biodiversity, recyclability, resource efficiency, and greenhouse gas emissions during recycling.
+The JAL Group is addressing this issue by establishing its own "Priorities of Resource Circulation" based on the JAL Group Environmental Policy, and has developed “alternative material solutions[435 KB : PDF]Open link in a new window” that take into account sustainability, biodiversity, recyclability, resource efficiency, and greenhouse gas emissions from recycling, with advice from experts of the World Wide Fund for Nature (WWF) Japan.

-Through the promotion of the 3R (Reduce/Reuse/Recycle) +1 (Redesign), we have set a goal of eliminating all new petroleum-derived single-use plastics in our cabins and lounges and changing 100% of our single-use plastics used in airports and cargo to environmentally friendly materials by FY2025.
+Through the promotion of the 3R (Reduce/Reuse/Recycle) +1 (Redesign), we have set a goal of eliminating all new petroleum-derived single-use plastics in our cabins and lounges as well as changing 100% of our single-use plastics used in airports and cargo to environmentally friendly materials by FY2025.

 *1 ELLEN MACARTHUR FOUNDATION “The New Plastics Economy: Rethinking the future of plastics”